ndaman/mechanicsofmaterials/docs/exam 1/lecture3.md

 Dr. Nicholas Smith<br/>
 Wichita State University, Department of Aerospace Engineering

-January 28, 2019
+January 27, 2019

 ----

 ## schedule

-- 28 Jan - Average stress, Intro HW Due
+- 27 Jan - Average stress, Intro HW Due
-- 30 Jan - Assessment Test
+- 29 Jan - Assessment Test
-- 1 Feb - Allowable stress, Strain
+- 31 Jan - Allowable stress, Strain
-- 4 Feb - Strain, Mechanical Properties
+- 3 Feb - Strain, Mechanical Properties

 ----

 ## office hours

-- Office hours will be Fridays from 11:00 - 12:00
+- Office hours will be TBD
 - Send me an e-mail if you have a question and can't make it then
 - My office is in WH 200D (inside the main AE offices in Wallace Hall)